 What Cash Businesses Can Do to Avoid IRS Audits

 The IRS is interested in businesses who receive most of their income in cash.
-The IRS guidelines give particular attention to the underground economy including used car sales, child care, house cleaning, pet sitting, handyman businesses and construction workers.
-The IRS also has specific audit techniques for bail bond agents, beauty salons, car washes, coin operated amusements, convenience stores, mini-marts, bodegas, and laundromats.
+The IRS audit guidelines discuss cash businesses that typically underreport income, including used car sales, child care, house cleaning, pet sitting, handyman businesses, and construction workers.
+The IRS also has specific audit techniques for bail bond agents, beauty salons, car washes, coin-operated amusements, convenience stores, mini-marts, bodegas, and laundromats.

 Be Able to Show How You Support Your Lifestyle